-Regular License Road Test
+Regular License Testing

 A regular license is a Class D beginner's permit or driver's license.
+Before you can take the road test, you must have held a beginner's permit for at least 180 days.

-- Headlights and Brakes
+- Headlights and brakes

 - Windshield wipers